It is a strange phenomenon in today’s church. Many recognize that there are rules regulating worship.

-James, the half brother of the Lord, along with Peter and John, extended to the apostle the “right hand of fellowship” in the noble work in which they all were involved.
-They did encourage Paul, however, to “remember the poor,” which he was most zealous to do (2:10).
+James, the half brother of the Lord, along with Peter and John, extended to Paul the “right hand of fellowship” in the noble work in which they all were involved.
+They did, however, encourage Paul to “remember the poor,” which he was most zealous to do (Gal.
+2:10).

-For the past half-dozen years, prior to the composition of 1 Corinthians, the great preacher had demonstrated his concern for the needy, and even now he was busily involved in a campaign to assist the poor among the saints at Jerusalem (cf. Romans 15:24-25; 2 Corinthians 8-9; Acts 24:17).
+For six years prior to the composition of 1 Corinthians, the great preacher had demonstrated his concern for the needy.
+He had been busily involved in assisting the poor among the saints at Jerusalem (cf. Rom.
+15:24-25; 2 Cor.
+8-9; Acts 24:17).

-When Jesus finished “commanding” his disciples, he departed to preach in their cities (Matthew 11:1).
+When Jesus finished “commanding” his disciples, he departed to preach in their cities (Mt.
+11:1).
 Aquila and Priscilla left Rome because Claudius Caesar had “commanded” all Jews to depart from Rome (Acts 18:2).

-Regarding this seeming discrepancy one may observe:
+Regarding this seeming discrepancy, one may observe:

 - The matter of supporting the cause of God in its various needs is unquestionably a sacred obligation.

 - The specific use of received funds through this responsibility is a matter of judgment.